pippinbarr/the-digital-marina-abramovic-institute/README.md

-# the-digital-marina-abramovic-institute
+# The Digital Marina Abramović Institute

-The Digital Marina Abramović Institute
+This is the code and process repository for the game *The Digital Marina Abramović Institute*.
+See the [information page](info/) for more detail.